jankaltoun/lamstagram-workshop/Guide/Guide.md

 		Text
 ```

-To add some bling let's apply `.accentColor(.black)` modifier to the whole `TabView` to have a nice black accent on the selected tab item.
+To add some bling, let's apply `.accentColor(.black)` modifier to the whole `TabView` to have a nice black accent on the selected tab item.

+While you're at it, let's also apply a `.font` modifier after the accent color to set the global font to be a system font of size 14.

 Now in `ContentView` replace `Text("Hello world!")` by your new `MainView()`.